Frances Haugen

 Frances Haugen (born 1983 or 1984) is an American product manager, data engineer, scientist, and whistleblower.
-She disclosed tens of thousands of Facebook's internal documents to the Securities and Exchange Commission and The Wall Street Journal in 2021.
+She disclosed tens of thousands of Facebook's internal documents to the Securities and Exchange Commission and The Wall Street Journal in the 2021 Facebook leak.

 Haugen has also testified before the United States Senate Commerce Committee's Sub-Committee on Consumer Protection, Product Safety, and Data Security, the Parliament of the United Kingdom, and the European Parliament.
 In 2023, her memoir, The Power of One: How I Found the Strength to Tell the Truth and Why I Blew the Whistle on Facebook, was published by Little, Brown & Company.
+She started Beyond the Screen, a non-profit organization to hold social media platforms accountable.

-Early life and education
+Early life

-Haugen was raised in Iowa City, Iowa, where she attended Horn Elementary and Northwest Junior High School, and graduated from Iowa City West High School in 2002.
+Frances Haugen was raised in Iowa City, Iowa, where she attended Horn Elementary and Northwest Junior High School, and graduated from Iowa City West High School in 2002.
 Her father was a doctor, and her mother became an Episcopalian priest after an academic career.

 Haugen studied electrical and computer engineering in the founding class at the Franklin W. Olin College of Engineering and graduated in 2006.
 She later earned a Master of Business Administration from Harvard Business School in 2011.